 Visual Artist x Playboy Playmate.

-Blonde hair, blue eyes, voluptuous 32D breasts and even a bit of hair downstairs like your favourite playmates of years past.
+Blonde hair, blue eyes and a knockout body like your favourite playmates of years past.
 On the surface Los Angeles based Rachel Harris was an obvious choice for Playboy’s Playmate of the Month November 2015 but at her core is an artist inspired by the sounds of black metal and psychedelic rock.

 Yes and no. I was obviously incredibly nervous, having not viewed myself as a ‘sex symbol’ it was hard to see why everyone else did but I knew it would do a lot for my career and it was an absolute honour to even be in that position.
 To my surprise I quickly became comfortable and confident.
 I loved what the photographer Josh Ryan was creating and because I was with my art it felt like a collaborative effort.
 I never felt like a model booked for the day, I felt like I was creating art with an amazing team.
 I have since warmed up to the camera, I actually enjoy my time getting out of the studio and working with other creative people.
 I have grown to see my modeling life and my artist life intertwined, I don’t think they are separate anymore.
 I think they work together to create myself, and my whole body of work.